GLOBAL MARKETS-Stocks fall, yields rise as central banks rattle markets

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, Sept 21 (Reuters) - World stocks fell for a fifth straight session and the dollar hit its strongest since March on Thursday as Treasury yields rose to levels last seen before the Great Financial Crisis after the U.S. Federal Reserve warned rates will stay higher for longer.
+NEW YORK/LONDON, Sept 21 (Reuters) - World stocks fell for a fifth straight session and the dollar hit its strongest since March on Thursday as Treasury yields rose to levels last seen during the 2008 global financial crisis after the Federal Reserve warned rates will stay higher for longer.

-The Fed on Wednesday kept its key lending rate steady, as expected, but indicated another hike is possible as it and other central banks tighten policy to tame inflation.
+The U.S. central bank on Wednesday kept its key lending rate steady, as expected, but indicated another hike is possible as it and other central banks tighten policy to tame inflation.

 The British pound and the Swiss franc tumbled after the Bank of England and Swiss National Bank refrained from raising rates, both surprise moves, but the central banks of Norway and Sweden each hiked by a quarter percentage point as expected.

-Major equity indices in Europe fell more than 1% and stocks on Wall Street slid on concerns higher rates will curb growth.
-The question is whether the market shrugs off higher rates as in the past on expectations the Fed will cut rates as the economy slows.
+Major equity indices in Europe and on Wall Street fell more than 1% on concerns higher rates will curb growth.
+The question is whether the market shrugs off high rates as in the past on expectations the Fed cuts them to counter a slowdown.

 "For the last year there's been a gap for this hopeful optimism by investors that the Fed is near done or we'll be done and the Fed continues to suggest we're not so sure," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.